LHobday/Digital-Writing-Folio/Exercises.md

 #### How could you plan hypertext fiction?

 I liked the idea of mapping hypertext stories and their directions on platforms such as twine.

+# Week 6

+- Added a photo to my twine story 'the carnival.'
+- Made the photo linkable to a new room.
+- Changed the style sheet on twine.
+- Attempted (and failed) at inform 7.